Last updated on December 7th, 2025 at 07:42 am

 Where to place the Jujube Tree

 You can place it almost anywhere.
 It will thrive in full sun and partial shade it also tolerates poor soil but does better with well-composted soil.
-The Jujube tree is drought tolerant but best to water regularly during the hot season to produce good fruit.
-The tree does not require fertilizer but a light organic fertilizer once in early spring will help with larger fruit.
+The Jujube tree is drought-tolerant, but it’s best to water regularly during the hot season to produce good fruit.
+The tree does not require fertilizer, but a light organic fertilizer once in early spring will help with larger fruit.

 The Fruit of the Jujube tree